 Curriculum: 2017 and Before

 The APPE graduation requirement has been adjusted for students graduating in the Class of 2021P as a result of the COVID-19 Pandemic.
 The APPE requirement for students in the Class of 2021P is 42 units; 4 blocks of required APPEs (CP 192, CP 193, CP 194, CP 195) and 2 blocks of elective APPEs (totaling 14 units; 1 of which is a direct patient care rotation).
-For students in the Pharm Care and HSPR Pathways, 176 units are required for the PharmD degree; 181 units are required for students in the Pharmaceutical Sciences Pathway.
+For students in the Pharm Care Pathway, 176 units are required for the PharmD degree; 190 units are required for students in the HSPR Pathway; and194 units are required for students in the Pharmaceutical Sciences Pathway.

 The curriculum for students entering the PharmD degree program in 2017 and before is designed to prepare students to be leaders and innovators in pharmacy practice.
 All students complete a required core curriculum and select an emphasis in one of three pathways: